Broaden your horizons!

 Why?
 Enrich your personal and educational experiences.

-For information on the National Student Exchange program and study abroad, please contact Florence Zamsky in the Academic Resource Center at 941-487-4318 or email@example.com.
+For more information, please contact Florence Zamsky in the Academic Resource Center at 941-487-4318 or email@example.com.

 “Studying abroad was one of the best decisions I made while at college.
 Not only did it enhance my understanding of global affairs, it also strengthened my Spanish language abilities.
 Studying abroad expanded my college experience from the New College “bubble,” while simultaneously increasing my appreciation for the unique New College experience.
 I would recommend that every Novo Collegian study abroad.
 It’s the ultimate way to get the most out of one’s undergraduate studies.” — Laura, International & Area Studies/Gender Studies AOC, API program in Seville, Spain, Spring 2012.